zonca/zonca-blog/_pages/about.md

 I am a computational scientist the San Diego Supercomputer Center, Calfornia, USA.

 I mostly work on distributed data processing in Python of Astrophysics/Cosmology datasets.
+I simulate and analyze data from Cosmic Microwave Background experiments, I got my Ph.D. at the University of Milano, Italy, working on the Planck satellite (European Space Agency).

-Moreover, I work on cloud deployments of interactive computing platforms based on JupyterHub on top of Kubernetes.
+Currently I also work on cloud deployments of interactive computing platforms based on JupyterHub on top of Kubernetes.

 I am available for consulting, code-review, software infrastructure design.